March 14, 2018 –

 Should another crisis occur, it’s increasingly clear that the federal government will not be able again to bail out any institutions as a result of the annual $1-trillion budget deficits.

-Unnecessary spending increases the annual deficits, which exacerbate the massive federal debt.
+Unnecessary spending increases the annual deficits, which exacerbate the massive federal debt which is growing by the second:

 At the start of 2017, federal agencies owned trillions of dollars of the debt